hniksic/emacs-htmlize/README.md

 htmlize aims for compatibility with Emacsen version 21 and later.
 Please let me know if it doesn't work on the version of XEmacs or GNU Emacs that you are using.
-The package relies on the presence of CL extensions, especially for cross-emacs compatibility; please don't try to remove that dependency.
-I see no practical problems with using the full power of the CL extensions, except that one might learn to like them too much.
+The package relies on the presence of CL extensions, especially for cross-emacs compatibility.